mongodb-labs/mongo-c-driver-async/docs/ref/building.rst

   .. earthly-target::
     +build-alpine
     +build-debian
+    +build-fedora
     +build-rl

-    Build targets that build for Alpine Linux (with libmusl), Debian, and RockyLinux (for RedHat-compatible binaries).
+    Build targets that build for Alpine Linux (with libmusl), Debian, Fedora, and RockyLinux (for RedHat-compatible binaries).

-    The Alpine and Debian build uses the system's default toolchain.
-The RockyLinux build uses the RedHat devtoolset to obtain an up-to-date compiler for producing RedHat-compatible binaries.
+    The Alpine, Fedora, and Debian build uses the system's default toolchain.
+    The RockyLinux build uses the RedHat devtoolset\ [#fn-redhat-issue]_ to obtain an up-to-date compiler for producing RedHat-compatible binaries.

     .. earthly-artifact::
       +build-xyz/pkg